masterex1000/maplib/readme.md

 ### Output format

-The output of this program is a effectivly just a very slightly modified `.obj` file.
-It is the exact same as a standard obj file, except that it has a custom `eparam` extension to repersent an entity's parameters.
+The output of this program is a effectively just a very slightly modified `.obj` file.
+It is the exact same as a standard obj file, except that it has a custom `eparam` extension to represent an entity's parameters.

 eg.